These three beginner sewing projects for kids not only teach them how to sew but will keep them busy doing something fun.

 - Craft glue

-- A print out of the patterns and instructions below
+- A printout of the patterns and instructions below

-I have a very easy technique for those basics and plan to post a video soon but for now here are some good links from Wikihow.com on How to Thread a Needle and Finish a Stitch.
+Here are some good links from Wikihow.com on How to Thread a Needle and Finish a Stitch.

 Click below to download each of the patterns.
-There is a separate PDF file for the Sea Turtle, the Jellyfish and the Crab.
-Each PDF contains kid friendly, step-by-step instructions with pictures and the pattern.
+There is a separate PDF file for the Sea Turtle, the Jellyfish, and the Crab.
+Each PDF contains kid-friendly, step-by-step instructions with pictures and the pattern.